Wasco State Prison — Basic Information

 Main Categories of Sentence Reduction Methods

-To learn more about these broad categories of sentence reductions, or to receive an individual assessment of a Wasco inmate’s case, contact one of the attorneys at Spolin Law P.C. at (310) 424-5816.
+To learn more about these broad categories of sentence reductions, or to receive an individual assessment of a Wasco inmate's case, contact SPCRC's Recommended California Lawyers.

 Appeals, Writs, and Applications to Overturn Convictions

 Wasco State Prison inmates are eligible for various types of post-conviction relief, depending of the facts of their cases.
-The award-winning criminal appeals attorneys at Spolin Law P.C. typically consider the options listed below for clients at Wasco.
-If you’d like a more detailed explanation of the various options, you can call one of the attorneys at the firm at (310) 424-5816.
+Experienced criminal appeals attorneys typically consider the options listed below for clients at Wasco.
+For a more detailed explanation of the various options, contact SPCRC's Recommended California Lawyers.

 The likelihood of success for post-conviction relief varies greatly, ranging from extremely unlikely methods (e.g., writ of error coram nobis) to methods that regularly result in life sentences being overturned throughout California (e.g., SB 1437).
 The likelihood for any given client completely depends on the facts of his or her case.